blazium-engine/blazium-docs/contributing/workflow/bisecting_regressions.rst

 .. note::

-    Before bisecting a regression, you need to set up a build environment to compile Godot from source.
+    Before bisecting a regression, you need to set up a build environment to compile Blazium from source.
 To do so, read the :ref:`Compiling <toc-devel-compiling>` page for your target platform.
-    (Compiling Godot from source doesn't require C++ programming knowledge.)
+    (Compiling Blazium from source doesn't require C++ programming knowledge.)

-    Note that compiling Godot can take a while on slow hardware (up an hour for each full rebuild on a slow dual-core CPU).
+    Note that compiling Blazium can take a while on slow hardware (up an hour for each full rebuild on a slow dual-core CPU).
 This means the full process can take up to several hours.
 If your hardware is too slow, you may want to stop there and report the results of your "pre-bisecting" on the GitHub issue so